clarify/data-science-tutorials/README.md

 ## Introduction

-In the introduction notebook you will get familiarised with the basics of interfacing with Clarify using python.
+In the introduction notebook, you will get familiarised with the basics of interfacing with Clarify using python.

 Topics covered: